 Certain patterns are interpreted as “bullish”, meaning that they indicate positive upcoming price action for assets

-In this lesson you will learn about different bullish candlestick patterns in crypto trading.
+In this article you will learn about different bullish candlestick patterns in crypto trading.

 What do “bullish” and “bearish” mean?